 Students currently enrolled in any University term(s) can purchase UIW students insurance for themselves and/or their dependents at anytime from the Business Office during the academic school year.

 Individual student insurance must be purchased prior to availability for dependent coverage.

 Parking

-All automobiles or motorcycles parked on campus must be registered with the Business Office.
+All automobiles or motorcycles parked on campus must be registered.